kixelated/moq-transfork/draft-lcurley-moq-transfork.md

 Even though these are separate broadcasts from potentially separate origins, MoqTransfork can still serve them over the same session.

 ### Discovery
-The first step to joining a conference is to discover the available broadcasts.
+The first step to joining a conference is to discover the available tracks.

-There is currently no discovery mechanism in MoqTransfork.
-However, an application can build one on top of a MoqTransfork track (of course!).

-For example, suppose we have a conference room called `room.12345`.
-An index service could produce a `room.12345` track that lists all broadcasts within the room.
-When Alice joins and ANNOUNCES `room.12345.alice`, the index service could update the `room.12345` track to add a new FRAME `+alice`.
-The same can be done to remove her when she leaves.
+That's where `ANNOUNCE` comes in.
+The subscriber indicates interest in any tracks that start with a prefix, such as `["meeting", "1234"]`.
+As new participants join, new tracks are announced, and the subscriber can choose to subscribe to them.

 ### Participants
 Extending the idea that audio is more important than video, we can prioritize tracks regardless of the source.
 This works because `SUBSCRIBE priority` is scoped to the session and not the broadcast.

 ~~~
-SUBSCRIBE broadcast=alice track=audio priority=3
+SUBSCRIBE track=[alice, audio] priority=3
-SUBSCRIBE broadcast=frank track=audio priority=3
+SUBSCRIBE track=[frank, audio] priority=3
-SUBSCRIBE broadcast=alice track=video priority=1
+SUBSCRIBE track=[alice, video] priority=1
-SUBSCRIBE broadcast=frank track=video priority=1
+SUBSCRIBE track=[frank, video] priority=1
 ~~~

 When Alice starts talking or is focused, we can actually issue a SUBSCRIBE_UPDATE to increase her priority:

 ~~~
-SUBSCRIBE_UPDATE broadcast=alice track=audio priority=2
+SUBSCRIBE_UPDATE track=[alice, audio] priority=2
-SUBSCRIBE_UPDATE broadcast=frank track=video priority=0
+SUBSCRIBE_UPDATE track=[frank, video] priority=0
 ~~~

 Note that audio is still more important than video, but Alice is now more important than Frank. (poor Frank)